 Ednison is one of those people who just makes everything work out effortlessly.
 As he walked up the stairs in front of us with his stocky, broad-shouldered gait, he was a metaphor of the big ship itself.
 Stay in his wake and, one could feel instinctively, things were going to be a lot easier.

 He was talking Portuguese and gesticulating left and right: This is the lower level for the cars and the cargo.
-The man at that little table is where you buy your tickets.
+The man at that little table is where you buy your tickets (this ended up being 150 Reals, slightly less than R 600 or 40 USD).
 Behind there is where you can collect your dinner with your coupon.
 Over there is another flight of stairs, but we’ll go up here.
 This is the second deck and fills up rapidly with passengers and the hammocks get put up very close together.
 Better to go up here, this is the third deck, also for hammock passengers but smaller and quieter and you should have a bit more space.
 The toilets and showers are over there.
 The canteen and shop around here.
 Up here is the uncovered top deck which is the best place for viewing.
 Yes sure, you can hang your hammocks up tonight already to try and reserve your spots, but still arrive a couple of hours before departure time tomorrow because it can get crazy.